WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Most popular gluten-free delivery in Queensland

-Garden of Vegan– Garden of Vegan provides 100% certified organic, whole-food, gluten-free and oil-free, fully vegan meals.
+Garden of Goodness (formally Garden of Vegan) provides 100% certified organic, whole-food, gluten-free and oil-free, vegan meals.
 Meals are nutrient-dense and curated by chefs, nutritionists, doctors and health professionals to ensure recipes and meals are healthy, and full of complete protein, fibre and a range of vitamins, minerals and enzymes.
-All Garden of Vegan meals are made in a 100% gluten free facility to avoid any cross contamination.
+All Garden of Goodness meals are made in a 100% gluten free facility to avoid any cross contamination.

 Most popular gluten-free delivery in other states

-My Muscle Chef – My Muscle Chef is Australia’s top-rated meal delivery service for every body with every goal.
+My Muscle Chef is Australia’s top-rated meal delivery service for every body with every goal.
 My Muscle Chef has a variety of No Added Gluten meals and allows you to customise your own No Added Gluten meal plan.
-My Muscle Chef have an allergen disclaimer that says because all meals are made in the same commercial kitchen therefore they cannot guarantee the total absence of gluten, and there may be a risk of cross-contamination
+My Muscle Chef have an allergen disclaimer that says because all meals are made in the same commercial kitchen therefore they cannot guarantee the total absence of gluten, and there may be a risk of cross-contamination.

-Chefgood – Chefgood’s No Added Gluten Plan is a meal plan for individuals following a gluten-free diet and wanting fresh and tasty meals, delivered.
-This meal plan is designed for people with gluten sensitivity and it is not suitable for coeliacs.
+Chefgood’s No Added Wheat Plan is a meal plan for individuals following a gluten-free diet and wanting fresh and tasty meals, delivered.
+This meal plan is designed for people with gluten sensitivity and it is not suitable for Coeliacs.

-What are the Pros & Cons of Gluten-Free meal delivery?
+Pros & Cons of gluten-Free meal delivery services

 pros and cons of gluten free

-Key factors when comparing gluten-free meal delivery companies
+Key factors when comparing gluten-free meal delivery services

 If you are coeliac it’s important to ensure meal services are coeliac-safe and not just gluten-free.
-Food services may not cater to those with coeliac, it’s important to avoid all traces or cross-contamination where possible.
-Look for the coeliac friendly accreditation and logo, or simply reach out to providers and query (NJ, MA et al. 2013) (JF, TR et al. 2015).
+Food services may not cater to those with Coeliac disease, it’s important to avoid all traces or cross-contamination where possible.
+Look for the coeliac friendly accreditation and/or Coeliac Australia logo, or simply reach out to providers and ask (NJ, MA et al. 2013) (JF, TR et al. 2015).

 Like any diet, gluten-free doesn’t mean it’s healthy.
-Although gluten-free is a healthier choice for those that require dietary restriction.
-It’s important to consider your individual needs before purchasing.
-Draw comparisons by comparing nutritional panels and ingredients lists, sometimes gluten-free foods can be filled with a lot of unnecessary additives and fillers.
+Although gluten-free is a healthier choice for those that require dietary restriction, it’s important to consider your individual needs.
+Compare nutritional panels and ingredients lists – sometimes gluten-free foods can be filled with unnecessary preservatives, additives and fillers.

 For many years’ gluten-free eaters have experienced huge disappointment in foods that once traditionally tasted like a salivating fresh loaf of bread, to what now tastes and feels like gluten-free cardboard.
-Thankfully, gluten-free options have come a long way in the development and there is such a huge range of options with helpful review systems.
+Thankfully, gluten-free options have come a long way in the development and there is a huge range of options.
 Before committing to foods or delivery services do some independent research and see what others have to say before making the jump.

-It seems unfair to think gluten-free options come at a steeper cost.
-Research shows that just a stroll down your supermarket aisles will uncover my gluten-free options are far more expensive than their traditional choices (Stevens, Rashid 2008).
+Research shows that just a stroll down your supermarket aisles will reveal many gluten-free options are far more expensive than their traditional choices (Stevens, Rashid 2008).
 Compare different meal services for their cost per meal to make a cost-effective analysis for the best value option.

 A gluten-free diet means excluding foods that contain gluten.
 Gluten is a protein found in wheat and other grains such as rye, barley, oats.
 It means eating whole foods that don’t contain gluten.